 3. An Obstacle

 Obstacles make stories interesting…and your role in the story invaluable.
-Obstacles are the hurdles that keep your audience at the edge of their seat, because the want to know how the hero overcomes them.
+They are the hurdles that keep your audience at the edge of their seat, because the want to know how the hero overcomes them.

 Sometimes the obstacles are external.
 They are the villains that make your hero’s transformation difficult.
 But often, the obstacles are internal.
 These could be inefficient processes, inappropriate tools, or a lack of well trained employees.